 What do SATs papers test my child on?

-In both Year 2, your child’s SATs test their grasp of basic English and mathematics.
+In Year 2, your child’s SATs assess their grasp of basic English and Mathematics.

 The English tests focus on grammar, spelling, punctuation and comprehension, whilst mathematics questions test arithmetic and reasoning.